FUSE Introductory Tutorial

 actors: Current

-Using checkpoints to save and restore states (we'll use this later)
+This is handy to save and restore our progress (we'll use this later).

 Exploring the data dictionary